 - Flow.
 In accordance with [40 CFR Part 122.44(i)(1)(ii)] the volume of effluent discharged from each outfall is needed to assure compliance with permitted effluent limitations.
 If the permittee is unable to obtain effluent flow, then it is the responsibility of the permittee to inform the Department, which may require the submittal of an operating permit modification. - Biochemical Oxygen Demand (BOD5).
-65 mg/L as a Weekly Average and 45 mg/L as a Monthly Average.
-Please see the APPLICABLE DESIGNATION OF WATERS OF THE STATE sub-section of the Effluent Limits Determination. - Total Suspended Solids (TSS).
-110 mg/L as a Weekly Average and 70 mg/L as a Monthly Average.
-Please see the APPLICABLE DESIGNATION OF WATERS OF THE STATE sub-section of the Effluent Limits Determination.
+Operating permit retains 65 mg/L as a Weekly Average and 45 mg/L as a Monthly Average from the previous permit.
+Please see the CATEGORIZATION OF WATERS OF THE STATE sub-section of the Effluent Limits Determination. - Total Suspended Solids (TSS).
+Operating permit retains 110 mg/L as a Weekly Average and 70 mg/L as a Monthly Average from the previous permit.
+Please see the CATEGORIZATION OF WATERS OF THE STATE sub-section of the Effluent Limits Determination.